 Advance Your Skills

 Never underestimate the importance of furthering your skills.
 Actively seeking out tasks and projects that will help you develop new skills is highly recommended.
 Your boss will notice when you are trying to advance your skills, especially if you are the only one in your company willing to do so.
-There are several ways you can develop your skills: practising skills you already have in order to strengthen and solidify them, try new things in order to develop new skills, and attend workshops specifically designed to teach you new skills.
+There are several ways you can develop your skills: practising skills you already have in order to strengthen and solidify them, trying new things in order to develop new skills, and attending workshops specifically designed to teach you new skills.
 There are several courses and seminars around the country that you can undertake in your own time.
 For example, you could attend a senior management training course if you’re looking to be promoted to a senior role.
 These courses can be undertaken in the evenings, so they’re handy if you work full-time.
 There are also some courses offered online, which are great for today’s COVID-wary climate.

 Think Outside the Box

 When considering employees for a potential promotion, your boss will often think retrospectively about the people that have stood out with their brilliant ideas.
 This is where thinking outside the box can have a positive impact on your career development.
 When presented with a recurring challenge, your colleagues may lean towards the same solution that has worked in the past.
 This presents an opportunity for you to think outside the box and come up with a revolutionary solution that may prevent the issue from arising again.
 Alternatively, you may come up with new ideas to better the company, which may mean saving money, increasing revenue or increasing employee productivity.
 For example, if you work in construction, your boss may have one company that they always use to hire cranes.
-Here lies an opportunity for you to do your own research into alternative companies who also provide large crane hire, but may charge lower fees.
+Here lies an opportunity for you to do your own research into alternative companies that also provide large crane hire, but may charge lower fees.
 This could end up saving your boss and your company money, resulting in increased profit!
 Your boss will surely notice the work you put into bettering the company, and it won’t be forgotten when it comes time to consider promotions.

 Pay Attention to Details